hmrc/assets-frontend/assets/components/page-title/README.md

 ## Research on this component

-This component is based on the format recommended by the Web Content Accessibility Guidelines in [Providing descriptive titles for Web pages](https://www.w3.org/TR/2016/NOTE-WCAG20-TECHS-20161007/G88).
+This component is based on the format recommended by the Web Content Accessibility Guidelines.
+See [Providing descriptive titles for Web pages](https://www.w3.org/TR/2016/NOTE-WCAG20-TECHS-20161007/G88).

 It is more accessible and is consistent with GOV.UK guidance pages.